DavidJaz/DavidJaz.github.io/_posts/2017-08-16-Constants.md

 **Proof:** This is exactly what it means for the identity of $C$ to be constant.
 If the identity of $C$ is constant, then for any $x, y : X \to C$ we have that $x = C \circ x = C \circ y = y$.
 On the other hand, if for any two $x, y : X \to C$, $x = y$, then $C \circ x = C \circ y$.

 Furthermore, any quantity varying within a constant domain is in fact constant.
+Intuitively, this is because "there isn't enough space in a constant domain to vary".

 **Claim:** A domain $C$ is constant if and only if every quantity $q : X \to C$ is constant.